 It’s also a good idea to travel well before the festivities begin.
 Traffic will start getting crazy as early as 9am and will not slow down throughout the day.
 You may not be able to park close to your final destination so leave extra time to either a) find parking, or b) walk to your destination.

-Gasparilla Survival Tip 2: Sun
+Gasparilla Survival Tip 2: Weather

 Protection